myriadrf/LimeSDR_GW/docs/docs/build_project.rst

    git submodule init
    git submodule update

-Building and loading the Gateware
+Building and Loading the Gateware
 ---------------------------------
 To build the gateware, use the following command with the appropriate board option:

 .. code:: bash